Financial Hardship Borrower's Assistance Program

 Frequently Asked Questions

-If you do not respond to notices to you regarding past due payments, your lender may refer your loan to foreclosure in accordance with your mortgage loan documents and applicable law.
+If you disregard USB’s notices, USB may refer your mortgage to foreclosure as authorized by your mortgage documents and applicable law.

-No. The property will not be sold at a foreclosure sale if you accept an offer for an alternative to foreclosure and comply with all requirements.
+No. Your property will not be sold at a foreclosure sale if you accept a foreclosure avoidance option and comply with its requirements.

 Beware of Foreclosure Rescue Scams!

-Scam artists have stolen millions of dollars from distressed homeowners by promising immediate relief from foreclosure, or demanding cash for counseling services when HUD approved counseling agencies provide the same services for FREE.
-If you receive an offer, information or advice that sounds too good to be true, it probably is.
-Don’t let them take advantage of you, your situation, your house or your money.
+Scam artists have stolen millions of dollars from distressed homeowners by promising immediate relief from foreclosure, or demanding cash for counseling services.
+HUD‐approved counseling agencies provide the same services for FREE.
+If you receive an offer, information, or advice that sounds too good to be true, it probably is.
+If you have any doubts, contact your mortgage servicer.
+Don’t let scammers take advantage of you, your situation, your house, or your money.
+Keep in mind, your mortgage servicer is not responsible for paying damages resulting from a scam.
 Remember, help is FREE.

 How to Report a Scam – do one of the following: